 The guidance provides that, at the screening stage, it is necessary to identify the sites and compile information on their qualifying interests and conservation objectives.
 In preparation for this, the potential for source pathway receptor connectivity is firstly identified and detailed information is then provided on sites with connectivity.
-European sites that are located within 15 km of the Project are listed in Table 1 and presented in Figures 5 and 6 below.
-Spatial boundary data on the Natura 2000 network was extracted from the NPWS website (www.npws.ie) on the 26th of November 2019.
+European sites that are located within 15 km of the Project are listed in Table 1 and presented in Figures 4 and 5 below.
+Spatial boundary data on the Natura 2000 network was extracted from the NPWS website (www.npws.ie) on the 26th of November 2019 and reviewed on 3 November 2020.